-This is available to secure and assured tenants living in a property which qualifies for the scheme and whose landlord is a housing association or housing company registered with the Homes and Communities Agency, generally referred to as “registered social landlords”.
+This is for tenants living in a property which qualifies for the scheme.
+Their landlord must be a housing association or housing company.
+They are referred to as “registered social landlords”.

-The Right to Acquire does not apply to tenants of local authorities.
+The Right to Acquire does not apply to tenants of LAs.

 Am I eligible?

-To qualify for the scheme a property must have been built or purchased by a registered social landlord, funded on, or after, 1 April 1997, through a social housing grant provided by the Housing Corporation or a local authority.
-A property transferred from a local council to a registered social landlord on or after 1 April 1997 will also qualify for the scheme.
+To make the scheme the home must have been built or bought by a registered social landlord, funded on, or after, 1 April 1997.
+This would have been done through a social housing grant.
+A property transferred to a registered social landlord after March 1997 will qualify for the scheme.

-If the registered social landlord does not own the freehold of the property, the freeholder must also be a public sector landlord for the property to qualify.
+If the social landlord does not own the freehold of the property, the freeholder must also be a public-sector landlord for the property to qualify.

 As well as occupying a qualifying property, you must also: